crewstories/Terms-of-Use-and-Privacy-Policy/TermsOfUse.md

 All Content, whether publicly posted or privately transmitted, is the sole responsibility of the person who originated such Content.
 We may, but are not required to monitor or control the Content posted via the Services and we cannot take responsibility for such Content.
 Any use or reliance on any Content or materials posted via the Services or obtained by you through the Services is at your own risk.

-You agree not to post User Content that: (1) may create a risk of harm, loss, physical or mental injury, emotional distress, death, disability, disfigurement, or physical or mental illness to you, to any other person, or to any animal; (2) may create a risk of any other loss or damage to any person or property

 We do not endorse, support, represent or guarantee the completeness, truthfulness, accuracy, or reliability of any Content or communications posted via the Services or endorse any opinions expressed via the Services.
 You understand that by using the Services, you may be exposed to Content that might be offensive, harmful, inaccurate or otherwise inappropriate, or in some cases, postings that have been mislabeled or are otherwise deceptive.
 Under no circumstances will Views be liable in any way for any Content, including, but not limited to, any errors or omissions in any Content, or any loss or damage of any kind incurred as a result of the use of any Content posted, emailed, transmitted or otherwise made available via the Services or broadcast elsewhere.

 We may offer you the opportunity to invite your friends or contacts to view your content or otherwise enjoy the Services.
 If you choose to invite one or more of your friends or contacts using text messaging (SMS), we may suggest content for the message.
 You may be able to edit that suggested content, and if you choose to send text message invitations, those messages will be sent from the native SMS application on your device.
 If you do choose to send such invitations, you represent to Views that the recipients of such invitations have consented to receive such messages from you, and that those recipients do not consider such messages unwanted or unsolicited.